NurdinDev/what-do-I-cook/README.md

 - [x] build hero page
   - [x] full screen hight
-  - [ ] JS: show random background using API like `https://source.unsplash.com/1600x900/?cooking`
+  - [x] JS: show random background using API like `https://source.unsplash.com/1600x900/?cooking`
 - [x] add search input with submit button
-  - [ ] handle press enter and button to submit search
+  - [x] handle press enter and button to submit search
-  - [ ] JS: on submit open search page with send value as query string
+  - [x] JS: on submit open search page with send value as query string
 - [x] add `Get Random` button
   - [x] on click open random page
 - [x] Meal Plan section
   - [x] add header
-  - [ ] fetch data from API `https://api.spoonacular.com/recipes/mealplans/generate`
+  - [x] fetch data from API `https://api.spoonacular.com/recipes/mealplans/generate`
   - [x] show items as a grid
     - [x] 3 in the row for desktop
     - [x] 2 in the row for tablet
     - [x] 1 in the row for mobile
 - [x] New Recipes section
-  - [ ] JS: fetch data from :
+  - [x] JS: fetch data
   - [x] show items as a grid
     - [x] 3 in the row for desktop
     - [x] 2 in the row for tablet